SmartSubmittals/saas/README.md

 ## React Higher Order Components
 - Bundling oft-used features into the react components that get loaded on every page. that way we define them once and allow for their use everywhere
 - i.e. Notifier and Confirmer
+- Passing isMobile as props for all components